 USA Cycling, Inc. has general liability and rider accident insurance that covers events for which a permit has been issued.
 This insurance covers Road, Track, Mountain Biking, and Cyclo-cross events.
 Complete information on this and other insurance programs are available here.

-In addition, all high school clubs are eligible to purchase additional club general liability insurance.
+In addition, all interscholastic clubs are eligible to purchase additional club general liability insurance.
 This additional insurance provides coverage with a liability limit of $1 million for clubs during cycling-related club activities, such as awards banquets, meetings, approved fund-raisers, and club training rides that are not sanctioned by USA Cycling.
 Complete information on this program is available here.

 *This information only summarizes the policies below and is just an overview.
 Coverage is subject to the terms, conditions and exclusions of the policy(ies).
 Should a discrepancy occur between this synopsis of coverage and the actual terms, conditions and exclusions of the policy(ies), the policy(ies) terms, conditions and exclusion will prevail.